ag-game/open-valley/NPC-List.md

 below will be listed all the NPCs of the game, with some personal data

-Name: Luzi Fehr (instead of Haley)
+Name: Luzi Fehr (instead of Haley/Riley)
 Age: 25 years (approximately)
 Occupation: working from home with smartphone and/or PC
 Background: single mother, bisexual, with a form of autism who likes to have fun